-3 - Legislative text - Article 21 - Requirements relating to standardisation 21.4.
-Where an enforcement or an acceleration notice has been delivered: onal functioning of the SSPE or the orderly repayment of investors in accordance with the contractual er to be used, in the best interests of investors, for expenses in order to avoid the deterioration in the (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amo ortisation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and 1 STS criteria 43.
-Repayment of the securitisation positions shall not be reversed with regard to their seniority; an d Verified?
-Yes 1 PCS Comment STS-securitisation (o). "for confirming compliance with article 21(4) of the Securitisation Regulation, after the Enforcement and the Notes will amortise sequentially (see also Section 5 (Credit Structure), in particular Section Receivables is required under the Transaction Documents (see also Conditions 10 and 11 and Sec 5.2 (Priorities of Payments) and no automatic liquidation for market value of the Mortgage EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines - statements on background and rationale
+43 Legislative text Article 21 - Requirements relating to standardisation 21.4.
+Where an enforcement or an acceleration notice has been delivered: (a) no amount of cash shall be trapped in the SSPE beyond what is necessary to ensure the operational functioning of the SSPE or the orderly repayment of investors in accordance with the contract terms of the securitisation, unless exceptional circumstances require that amount is trapped in order to be used, in the best interests of investors, for expenses in order to avoid the deterioration in credit quality of the underlying exposures; (b) Principal receipts from the underlying exposures shall be passed to investors via sequential amortis ation of the securitisation positions, as determined by the seniority of the securitisation position; (c) Repayment of the securitisation positions shall not be reversed with regard to their seniority; and STS criteria 43.
+Repayment of the securitisation positions shall not be reversed with regard to their seniority; and Verified?
+Yes PCS Comment Terms and Conditions of the Notes - 4 (c) Application of Proceeds Upon Enforcement.
+EBA Final non-ABCP STS Guidelines - statements on background and rationale EBA Final non-ABCP STS Guidelines